Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Topological defects

 \section{Topological defects}

 ~ In this section, we introduce topological defects inside various mass ordered phases.
-Specifically, we consider vortex and skyrmion, and highlight the structure of the bound states in their cores.
+Specifically, we consider vortices and skyrmions, and highlight the structure of the bound states in their cores.
 This will allow us to construct the internal algebra of competing orders in the core of these defects, discussed in Secs.~\ref{sec:cliffordaalgebra} and~\ref{sec:examples}.